dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 The general troubleshooting flow we recommend is the following:

 - Try waiting a couple of minutes and refreshing the browser on the My Workflows/My Tools page again.
 Sometimes, GitHub takes a few minutes to send Dockstore the changes made to a repository.
-- Verify that the GitHub app was given access to the right repository in your personal account or organization.
+- Verify that the GitHub app was given access to the right repository in an organization or your personal account.
-- If access was given to the wrong repository or personal account/organization, or this is your first time installing the app, you'll may need to push another commit after adding the correct repository to activate the sync to Dockstore.
+- If access was given to the wrong repository or organization/personal account, or this is your first time installing the app, you may need to push another commit after adding the correct repository to activate the sync to Dockstore.
 - Double check the .dockstore.yml file.

     - Is it in the root directory?